angular/angular/aio/content/guide/http.md

 </code-example>

 The `searchText$` is the sequence of search-box values coming from the user.
-It's defined as an RxJS `Subject`, which means it is an `Observable` that can also produce values for itself by calling `next(value)`, as happens in the `search()` method.
+It's defined as an RxJS `Subject`, which means it is a multicasting `Observable` that can also produce values for itself by calling `next(value)`, as happens in the `search()` method.